hojimat/sbe.boun.tez/README.txt

 8) Whenever you add a new chapter or appendix, you must remove "%" sign from main.tex's chapter/appendix list ("%\include{chaps/chap2.tex").
 When you remove "%" the chapter will be deactivated, when you put "%" back it will be reactivated.

+9) The references within text are done using command "\textcite{codename}" where "codename" is the label you gave in "/pres/references.bib".
+Usually, it's in format "\textcite{einstein91}", but you can change the codename as you wish.

 Good luck!